aflapan/sparseKOS/README.md

 SelectParams( Data, Cat, Sigma = NULL, Gamma = NULL)
 ```

 2) The second function is `Predict`.
-This function returns `Weights` on the data features and a discriminant vector `Dvec` which solve sparse kernel optimal scoring.
-If a value `X` is supplied, then the function uses both `Weights` and `Dvec` to predict the class membership for every data point in `X`.
+This function returns a list of `Weights` on the data features and a discriminant vector `Dvec`.
+This list solves sparse kernel optimal scoring.
+If a value `X` of unlabelled data is supplied, then the function uses both `Weights` and `Dvec` to predict the class membership for every data point in `X`.
 The user is allowed to specify parameter values `Sigma`, `Gamma`, and `Lambda`.
 However, the user-specified parameters must satistfy their hierarchical ordering (see the section Hierarchical Parameters for more detail).
 If not all of the parameters are given user-specified values, the function first runs `SelectParams` to obtain values for the remaining parameter values.
 It has implementation
 ```
 Predict( X = NULL , Data, Cat, Sigma = NULL, Gamma = NULL, Lambda = NULL)
 ```